nikita194/TSW01-REPRODUCIBLE-OPEN-SOURCE/README.md

 > **[!TIP]**
 > - Found a bug?
 [Open an issue](https://github.com/UCL-Photonics-Society/TSW01-REPRODUCIBLE-OPEN-SOURCE/issues).
-> - Have ideas? *Fork* the repository, implement your changes, and submit a pull request with a changelog.
+> - Have improvements ideas? *Fork* the repository, implement your changes, and submit a pull request with a changelog.

 ---